rwinston-ibm/tape-automation/rest-over-ethernet/curl/roecurl.md

 ```

 ##### GET /v1/diagnosticCartridges/`<volser>`
-where `<volser>` is taken from one of the cartridges returned by GET/v1/diagnosticCartridges

 ```
 curl -k -b cookies.txt -X GET https://192.0.2.0/web/api/v1/diagnosticCartridges/IBM011LT
 ```

 ##### GET /v1/diagnosticCartridges/`<internalAddress>`
-where `<internalAddress>` is taken from one of the cartridges returned by GET/v1/diagnosticCartridges
 ```
 curl -k -b cookies.txt -X GET https://192.0.2.0/web/api/v1/diagnosticCartridges/FF0412
 ```